survivejs/react-book/manuscript/11_linting_in_webpack.md

 ### Skipping ESLint Rules

-Sometimes you'll want to skip certain rules per file or per line.
+Sometimes, you'll want to skip certain rules per file or per line.
 This can be useful when you happen to have some exceptional case in your code where some particular rule doesn't make sense.
-As usual exception confirms the rule.
+As usual, exception confirms the rule.
 Consider the following examples:

 ```javascript
 // everything